dhutapratama/docs/fortify.md

 When Fortify's two factor authentication feature is enabled, the user is required to input a six digit numeric token during the authentication process.
 This token is generated using a time-based one-time password (TOTP) that can be retrieved from any TOTP compatible mobile authentication application such as Google Authenticator.

-Before getting started, you should first ensure that your application's `App\Models\User` model uses the `Laravel\Fortify\TwoFactorAuthenticatable` trait:
+Before getting started, you should first ensure that your application's `App\Models\User` model uses the `Lets\Fortify\TwoFactorAuthenticatable` trait:

 ```php
 <?php